Download PDF

 A man whistling and holding a white stick, and a woman putting coins into a tin in front of him.

-Mugara gokusiva kapi ana kutara vantu.
-Age kuna kutara koyimaliva.
-Kapi ana kutara kwankenye sininke.
-Age kuna kupapara yimaliva yoyitenda mondorohwa nokuyitura melimba lyendi.
+Mugara ogu gokusiva kapi ana kutara kovantu.
+Kapi ana kutara koyimaliva.
+Kwato tupu oku ana kutara.
+Age kuna kupapara yisilinga yoyitenda mokandorohwa kumwe nokuyitura melimba lyendi.

 The whistling man is not looking at the people.
 He is not looking at the money.
 He is not looking at anything.
 He’s searching for the coins in the tin and putting them into his pocket.